-Local Nature Partnership Cymru
+Local Nature Partnership Cymru:

 The Local Nature Partnership is a 3-year project running until April 2022, funded by the Welsh Government, and coordinated by WCVA.
-The partnership was set up as part of efforts to make Wales a nature-rich nation as well as supporting the wellbeing of the communities.
+The partnership was set up as part of efforts to make Wales a nature-rich nation as well as support the well-being of the communities.
 Working with environmental groups, businesses, communities, public bodies, and citizens, the LNP has successfully started 10 nature projects across Wales.
-Other fantastic examples of their work include the rewilding of a golf course in Porthkerry and transformation of a nature reserve in Monmouthshire.
+Other fantastic examples of their work include the rewilding of a golf course in Porthkerry and the transformation of a nature reserve in Monmouthshire.

 Working on land on the public estate ensures benefit to society as a whole and makes it easy to gain assurance that woodland created will be maintained in future.
 The landowner gains by being part of a project which delivers under both the Environment (Wales) Act 2016 and the Wellbeing of Future Generations (Wales) Act 2015.

 Overlaying maps of woodland ecosystems with maps of public land can easily identify gaps in woodland ecosystems on the public estate – these are opportunities.